og-yona/irc-discord-bridge-python-bot/readme.md

         - Short description of the webpage (if available)
 - Localization for English and Finnish (and Savonian)
     - Add your own languages/localizations to settings.json
+    - Or edit one of the existing languages for even easier and faster customization.
-    - Change language during bot runtime with !speak 'lang_code_in_settings'
+    - Change language during bot runtime with !speak 'lang_code_in_settings' - currently used bot language is saved when clean !shutdown